Ibukun Awosika to women: Marriage isn’t your whole life

 Awosika said that getting married or having kids, is a part, not the whole of a woman’s life.

-She said to huge applause that God designs a woman’s life to express her gifts and purpose for him and that women should invest in spending more time with their maker.
+She said, to huge applause, that God designs a woman’s life to express her gifts and purpose and that women should invest in spending more time with their maker.

 Nigeria’s First Lady, Aisha Buhari was represented by Dr. Mairo Almakura, wife of former Nasarawa governor.